What’s Wrong With Mainstream Deodorant + Why You Should Care

-In 2012, studies started making their way to the mainstream media, and they had some very unsettling findings.
-They reported that some of the ingredients in your deodorant could be doing a lot more than just stopping the sweat.
+In 2012, studies started making their way to the mainstream media, and they had some unsettling findings.
+They reported that some of the ingredients in your deodorant could be doing harm.
 Just a few years on, and just about everyone has heard about the possible link between conventional deodorant/antiperspirant and breast cancer.
 But is it true?

-While no studies have shown a direct causal link between the two yet, the safe limits of exposure to certain ingredients in your deodorant, with the worst offender being aluminium, are most certainly being challenged.
+Are you kind of confused about whether conventional deodorant/antiperspirant is safe to use?
+I don’t blame you.
+There is certainly a lot of contradictory information out there.
+While no studies have shown a direct causal link between the two yet, the safe limits of exposure to certain ingredients in your products are being challenged.
+The worst offender is aluminium.

 Women and young girls are exposed to more harmful chemicals on a daily basis than any other group of people.
 The long-term effect of low, daily exposure to these ingredients is still being studied, but more and more research is showing how dangerous they may be.

-Many chemicals in off-the-shelf deodorants and antiperspirants contain a plethora of unnecessary chemicals that stay on your skin after you shower.
+Many off-the-shelf deodorants and antiperspirants contain controversial chemicals that stay on your skin after you shower.
 Aluminium, triclosan, phthalates, parabens, propylene glycol and formaldehyde (to name a few) are absorbed into your bloodstream and, although you may not be able to detect them, they cling to your skin for another to 24 hours.

 Some of these chemicals are known endocrine disruptors (often referred to as oestrogen-mimickers or xenoestrogens), and others, like aluminium, accumulate in your body over the course of your life.

 Lifetime over-exposure to oestrogen is an established risk factor for breast cancer in both men and women.
 Children and teenagers are even more susceptible to xenoestrogens than adults.